anuj-nk/anuj-nk.github.io/README.md

 # React + TypeScript + Vite

-This project now includes a simple [Astro](https://astro.build/) site used for the blog section.
-The Astro site lives in the `blog/` directory and is built alongside the React app.
+This project includes a minimal blog built directly with React.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.